SYRIA REGIONAL CRISIS

 In 2016 13.5 million people, including 6 million children, remain in need of humanitarian assistance such as protection, shelter, water, food.
 As ever, it's children who are affected most by conflict.
 Those 6 million children have lost homes, friends, family members and seen or experienced violence that no child ever should.
 The devastating effects of this conflict could continue to ripple within Syria and the wider region for decades to come.
 According to OCHA, Syria's development situation has regressed by almost four decades.
 Four out of five Syrians now live in poverty and since the conflict began in 2011, life expectancy among Syrians has dropped by more than 20 years.

-UNHCR estimates that as of June 2016 over 4.8 million Syrians – half of them children - have been forced to flee their homes and seek safety in neighbouring countries including Lebanon, Jordan, Turkey and Iraq.
+UNHCR estimates that as of October 2016 over 4.8 million Syrians – nearly half of them children - have been forced to flee their homes and seek safety in neighbouring countries including Lebanon, Jordan, Turkey and Iraq.
 Which means that over 2 million Syrian children are growing up as refugees.